Stevenson Ranch, California: 1980s–2000s: Dale Poe and Development

+On May 17, 1993, Poe and his wife were killed in a car accident near Delano, California, in Kern County.
+Three years later, "Poe's heirs sold their interest in Stevenson Ranch to Florida-based home builder Lennar Corp. — which gained a controlling interest in Newhall Land a few years later."
+By 1996, 1,500 homes were built in the community and it continued to grow until the mid-2000s.
+Poe Parkway, in Stevenson Ranch, with eventual plans to extend into Valencia, is named after him in legacy.

+2001: Stevenson Ranch Shootout

+On August 31, 2001, a shootout occurred in Stevenson Ranch.
+After an attempt to serve a warrant to James Allen Beck, a convicted felon, he started firing upon ATF agents and police officer.
+During the gunfight, a sheriff's deputy, Hagop "Jake" Kuredjian, was shot by Beck and was killed instantly.
+Four hours into the standoff, a hot tear-gas canister was shot into Beck's home, probably starting a fire.
+The house eventually collapsed, which killed Beck in the process.

 Geography

 The Stevenson Ranch census-designated place includes two major subdivisions: Westridge and Stevenson Ranch proper.

 Stevenson Ranch proper occupies the central and southern parts of the census-designated place.
 It includes the Valencia Marketplace and two elementary schools (Stevenson Ranch and Pico Canyon).
 Major thoroughfares in the community include Poe Parkway, Hemingway Avenue, Pico Canyon Road, and Stevenson Ranch Parkway.
 Pico Canyon Road and Stevenson Ranch Parkway continue east into the city of Santa Clarita as Lyons Avenue and McBean Parkway, respectively.

 Westridge occupies the northern part of the CDP.
 It includes Oak Hills Elementary School, Rancho Pico Junior High, and West Ranch High School.
 The Oaks Club at Valencia, a country club and golf course, is located in Westridge.
 The major east-to-west thoroughfare is Valencia Boulevard.
 It is a wealthy community, with some of the Santa Clarita Valley's most expensive real estate.
 Although Westridge lies in the Stevenson Ranch CDP and zip code 91381, it was developed as part of Valencia.

 The two subdivisions are connected by The Old Road.
 Both subdivisions are located west of Interstate 5.
 The Valencia neighborhood of the city of Santa Clarita lies to the east and northeast, Newhall lies to the southeast, and unincorporated Valencia lies to the north.